This post may contain affiliate links. Please see our disclosure policy.

 Instructions

-- Slowly add the wet and dry ingredients with the paddle attachment and mixer on low speed.
-Scrape down the bowl's sides and bottom to ensure everything is mixing.
-Turn the mixer to medium speed for about 30 seconds, then back to low.
+- Combine wet and dry ingredients using the mixer on low speed.
+Once everything is mixed, scrape down the sides and mix on medium for about 30 seconds.

-- Slowly add the boiling water with the mixer on low.ย The batter will have a liquid consistency, and that's how you want it to be.
+- Slowly add the boiling water with the mixer on low.
+The batter will be thin, which is exactly how it should be.
+That’s what makes the cake super moist.

 Notes